alexfru/SmallerC/readme.txt

 The compiler is capable of compiling itself.

-The core compiler comes with a linker and a compiler driver (the driver invokes the core compiler, the assembler, and the linker and supports options similar to those of gcc).
+The core compiler comes with a preprocessor (ucpp), a linker and a compiler driver (the driver invokes the preprocessor, the core compiler, the assembler, and the linker and supports options similar to those of gcc).

-There's no decent preprocessor in Smaller C as of now, but the compiler driver can invoke gcc (or gcc.exe) for preprocessing if instructed.

 The standard C library is work-in-progress and it's close to completion.